Ultimate guide to business networking (to grow your sales pipeline)

 Following up after the event

 In most cases, you won’t be making the sale at a business networking event.
 But you will be earning a follow-up, demo, or phone call.
+In this article by SavvyCal, you can find out how to write a great follow-up email.

 These are huge opportunities that you don’t want to forget about or let slip.
 It’s easy for a business card to go missing or to forget about a great conversation you had (especially when the night gets later and the drinks keep flowing).
 Instead, you need a clear system for how you’re going to remember and follow up with leads.
+Start it off by opting for electronic business cards that seamlessly integrate with CRMs.

 Here’s where your CRM saves your ass.
 Using a CRM (like Close), lets you keep track of your leads and prospects, monitor every touchpoint, from email to phone calls, and set reminders to follow up when you promised you would.